Skip to main content

 Supports the faculty and staff throughout their experience at Cornell from recruitment to retirement by: creating an environment that values and supports diversity; recruiting, hiring and retaining top performing talent that will support university priorities; offering a comprehensive and competitive compensation and benefits program; prioritizing continuing education, professional development, work life balance and organizational health; and designing and implementing policies, processes and programs, in compliance with applicable laws.

 The HR Community includes members from both the centralized Division of the Vice President and Chief Human Resources Officer, and the Human Resources departments dedicated to the colleges and units.
-This dual organizational structure provides our HR Community with a vast breadth 0f information about our workforce, and enables us to share knowledge and expertise to make decisions and implement initiatives that are in the best interest of our large, varied, population.
+This dual organizational structure provides our HR Community with a vast breadth of information about our workforce, and enables us to share knowledge and expertise to make decisions and implement initiatives that are in the best interest of our large, varied population.